How to Use Visual Elements to Enhance Your Blog Post’s Engagement

 As you can see, I embedded a relevant link from my YouTube channel within the blog post.

 Here’s another quick tip about how to use videos in your blog.

 Add captions.
 Captions increase views by 40%.
 Furthermore, if a video has captions, people are much more likely (an 80% increase) watch it in its entirety.

 If you want to increase engagement on your blog posts, start by adding more visual elements to the page.

 It’s important for you to understand how your audience is consuming your content.
 They aren’t reading each word on the page.
 Instead, they’re skimming through it.

 Visuals give your readers a chance to stop and digest your points.

 Mix it up.
-There are plenty of different types of visuals that you can use in the same post to drive engagement.
+There are plenty of different types of visuals you can use in the same post to drive engagement.

-All of these will help bring your blog to the next level.
+These changes will help bring your blog to the next level.

 What types of visual elements are you using to increase engagement on your blog posts?